Help for Families Experiencing Homelessness

 What We Do

-In 2020, 78% of the families served by Solid Ground came from Ramsey County and Washington County.
-While the majority of our families consist of single mothers with young children, we serve all family structures, including single fathers and two parent families.
+100% of the families served by Solid Ground live in Ramsey County and Washington County.
+While the majority of our families consist of single mothers with young children, we serve all family structures, including single fathers and two-parent families.

 Solid Ground meets families where they are and supports parents in achieving their goals of stability and self-sufficiency.